Exploration of the Moon: Space Race

 The U.S. followed Ranger with the Surveyor program sending seven robotic spacecraft to the surface of the Moon.
 Five of the seven spacecraft soft-landed, investigating whether the regolith (dust) was shallow enough for astronauts to stand on the Moon.

 In September 1968 the Soviet Union's Zond 5 sent tortoises on a circumlunar mission, followed by turtles aboard Zond 6 in November.
 On December 24, 1968, the crew of Apollo 8—Frank Borman, James Lovell and William Anders—became the first human beings to enter lunar orbit and see the far side of the Moon in person.
 Humans first landed on the Moon on July 20, 1969.
 The first humans to walk on the lunar surface were Neil Armstrong, commander of the U.S. mission Apollo 11 and his fellow astronaut Buzz Aldrin.

 The first robot lunar rover to land on the Moon was the Soviet vessel Lunokhod 1 on 17 November 1970, as part of the Lunokhod programme.
-Since then, the last human to stand on the Moon was Eugene Cernan, who as part of the Apollo 17 mission, walked on the Moon in December 1972.
+Since then, the last human to stand on the Moon was Eugene Cernan, who, as part of the Apollo 17 mission, walked on the Moon in December 1972.

 Moon rock samples were brought back to Earth by three Luna missions (Luna 16, 20, and 24) and the Apollo missions 11 through 17 (except Apollo 13, which aborted its planned lunar landing).
 Luna 24 in 1976 was the last Lunar mission by either the Soviet Union or the U.S. until Clementine in 1994.
 Focus shifted to probes to other planets, space stations, and the Shuttle program.

-Before the "Moon race," the U.S. had preliminary projects for scientific and military moonbases: the Lunex Project and Project Horizon.
-Besides crewed landings, the abandoned Soviet crewed lunar programs included the building of a multipurpose moonbase "Zvezda", the first detailed project, complete with mockups of expedition vehicles and surface modules.
+Before the "Moon race" the U.S. had preliminary projects for scientific and military Moon-bases: the Lunex Project and Project Horizon.
+Besides crewed landings, the abandoned Soviet crewed lunar programs included the building of a multipurpose Moon base "Zvezda", the first detailed project, complete with mockups of expedition vehicles and surface modules.